 Committee meetings are open to the public.
 Public participation in committee discussions shall be at the chair’s discretion.
 Only committee members may participate in deliberations on matters before the committee.
 Only committee members may vote on matters before the committee.
 More than one representative from a state member agency may be a committee member; however, each state is limited to one vote per item.

-For the purposes of Legal Technical Committee operations, a quorum is defined as more than 50% of its membership for the annual meetings; for all other meetings, 4 or more members.
+[Quorum issue to be discussed at the committee’s business meeting held during the conference.]
 The committee will continue to operate in a cordial and informal manner as it has been able to reach consensus on matters in the past.

 Where any vote on a motion is taken, it carries where more than half of the quorum votes in favor.
 In the event of a tie, a motion fails.